-An investigation of the interaction between molten/burning aluminium and LOX is found in Barthélémy and Muller [15].
-In a later investigation, Barthélémy, Roy, and Mazloumian reported the results of impact tests of aluminium in LOX and the effects of contaminants on impact behaviour [16].
+An investigation of the interaction between molten/burning aluminum and LOX is found in Barthélémy and Muller [15].
+In a later investigation, Barthélémy, Roy, and Mazloumian reported the results of impact tests of aluminum in LOX and the effects of contaminants on impact behavior [16].
+Present work investigates the effect of LOX purity on the probability of ignition by impact of contaminated aluminum [17].

-The preparation of this guide and the general knowledge of aluminium-LOX reactions has been enhanced by a number of investigations related to the safe use of aluminium structured packing in air separation plants.
-These investigations have involved flammability tests of aluminium packing, comparisons with sieve trays, studies of ignition mechanisms, and oil migration.
-Key investigations in these areas are those of Mench et al.; Kirzinger and Lassmann; Dunbobbin et al.; Zawierucha et al.; Lassmann and Kirzinger; Barthélémy; Egoshi, Kawkami, and Fujita; and Fano, Barthélémy, and Lehman [17, 18, 19, 20, 21, 22, 23, 24, 25].
+The preparation of this guide and the general knowledge of aluminum-LOX reactions has been enhanced by a number of investigations related to the safe use of aluminum structured packing in air separation plants.
+These investigations have involved flammability tests of aluminum packing, comparisons with sieve trays, studies of ignition mechanisms, and oil migration.
+Key investigations in these areas are those of Mench et al.; Kirzinger and Lassmann; Dunbobbin, Hansel, and Werley.; Zawierucha et al.; Lassmann and Kirzinger; Barthélémy; Egoshi, Kawkami, and Fujita; and Fano, Barthélémy, and Lehman [18,19, 20, 21, 22, 23, 24, 25, 26, 27].

 In addition to BAHXs, pumps are a key component of pumped LOX systems.
-Known compatibility tests pertinent to this component involving aluminium and LOX are those of Bauer et al. [26, 27].
+Known compatibility tests pertinent to this component involving aluminum and LOX are those of Bauer et al. [28, 29].

-Several significant incidents involving aluminium and LOX have appeared in literature.
-An accident investigation involving the explosion of an LOX tank truck was reported on in a National Traffic Safety Board Report [28].
-An aluminium-LOX reaction involving a submerged pump was reported by Kilmartin [29].
-Van Hardeveld et al. reported on the explosion of an air separation unit (ASU) [30].
+Several significant incidents involving aluminum and LOX have appeared in literature.
+An accident investigation involving the explosion of a LOX tank truck was reported on in a National Traffic Safety Board Report [30].
+An aluminum-LOX reaction involving a submerged pump was reported by Kilmartin [31].
+Van Hardeveld et al and Lehman et al reported on explosions in air separation units (ASUs) [32, 33].

-Of potential significance in aluminium-LOX reactions are trace contaminants.
-Lassmann reported on the enrichment of hydrocarbons in pressurized LOX evaporators [31].
-Miller et al. discussed the solubility of nitrous oxide and carbon dioxide in air separation liquids [32].
-Trace contaminant behaviour in ASUs was investigated by Menesees et al. [33].
-Lassmann and Meilinger reported on the adsorption of hydrocarbons on solid carbon dioxide and nitrous oxide in LOX at ambient pressure [34].
+Of potential significance in aluminum-LOX reactions are trace contaminants.
+Lassmann reported on the enrichment of hydrocarbons in pressurized LOX evaporators [34].
+Miller et al. discussed the solubility of nitrous oxide and carbon dioxide in air separation liquids [35].
+Trace contaminant behavior in ASUs was investigated by Menesees et al. [36].
+Lassmann and Meilinger reported on the adsorption of hydrocarbons on solid carbon dioxide and nitrous oxide in LOX at ambient pressure [37].
+McKinley and Himmelberger give the upper and lower flammability limits of hydrocarbons in GOX and mention that the LOX flammability range is narrower than seen in GOX [38].

 In air separation plant and associated systems there are a number of components handling both GOX and LOX.
 Compressors, piping, tankage, and heat exchangers are examples.
-Organizations such as ASTM, CGA, EIGA, and NFPA have prepared standards or technical bulletins pertinent to such components.
-References 35 through 42 are pertinent.
+Organizations such as the American Society for Testing and Materials (ASTM), CGA, the European Industrial Gases Association (EIGA), and the National Fire Protection Association (NFPA) have prepared standards or technical bulletins pertinent to such components.
+References 39 through 46 are pertinent.

-6 Industry survey on incidents of aluminium/oxygen combustion and oxygen compressor comparison
+6 Industry survey on incidents of aluminum/oxygen combustion and oxygen compressor comparison